evanpets/cf5-project-frontend/README.md

 ## How to run

+Before you can run the project, you need to run `npm i` in the CLI to download and install the packages needed to properly run the application.

 The application runs on `https://localhost:4200/`.
 Type `ng serve` in the CLI to load it.

 ## Instructions on how to set up